-CPU VID signal and SMbus clock generator provide CPU voltage auto-detection and allows the user to set the CPU frequency through the BIOS setup, therefore no jumpers or switches are used.
-The disadvantages of the Pentium based jumper-less designs are eliminated.
-There will be no worry of wrong CPU voltage detection.
+CPU VID signal and SMbus clock generator provide CPU voltage auto-detection and allow the user to set CPU frequency through BIOS setup; therefore, no jumpers or switches are used.
+The disadvantages of original Pentium based jumper-less designs are eliminated.
+There will be no worry of wrong CPU voltage detection anymore.